od-machine/machine-documentation/docs/source/services/ppm/ppm.rst

       )
       print(response.json())

-   The content of ``body.json`` is like,
+   The content of ``body.json`` is like:

    .. sourcecode:: json

       {
-         "host_client": "femi",
+         "host_client": "host_client_name",
-         "client": "ayalon"
+         "client": "client_name"
       }

-   **Example response**:

-   :statuscode 200: Successfully updated the patients
+   Check out the :ref:`sync-microservice` section for further information about the API implementation.